neptune92/readme-generator/README.md

   ## Description
-  This is a command-line application that will accept user input when asked for information and then a README.md will be generated.
+  This is a command-line application that will accept user input when asked for information and then generate a README.md

   # Table of Contents